 _____ (2) Homebound, but not bed bound

-_____ (3) Able to get about on his own
+_____ (3) Able to get about on their own

 Eating: Your loved one is:

-_____ (2) Able to feed himself but needs supervision, coaching, and company
+_____ (2) Able to feed themselves but needs supervision, coaching, and company

 _____ (3) Able to come to the table for meals